 Q. Can I request OHNY volunteers to help at my site or tour?

 A. Yes!
 OHNY recruits more than 1,000 volunteers—typically members of the public who are New York City enthusiasts—to provide on-site assistance during OHNY Weekend.
 Volunteers are assigned to Partners in four-hour shifts: from 10:00am-2:00pm; 12:00-4:00pm, or from 2:00-6:00pm.
-If you are unsure of how many volunteers your site might need, OHNY staff will happily advise you and make every effort to fulfill volunteer requests.
+OHNY will assign volunteers to each in-person location to greet visitors and gather attendance data via QR code check-in.
+We will share this data with you after the Weekend.
+If you are unsure of how many additional volunteers your site might need for line management, wayfinding, or other assistance, OHNY staff will happily advise you and make every effort to fulfill volunteer requests.

 Q. What types of assistance do Volunteers provide?